Amir-Ghoabadi/Stats-220/index.md

 ## About The Meme
 I made a meme using ```R``` script in R studio about the struggles of online learning and how daunting it may seem and some points.

-- This meme was made with a similar format to other memes with a some variations
+- This meme was made with a similar format to other memes with a some variations.
-- The idea and message behind the meme was some what original and something that I havent seen before
+- The idea and message behind the meme was some what of an original and something that I have not seen before.

 ### The Codes
 ```